-Key risks Yes.

-Corporate objectives Yes.

-Financial performance indicators Yes.

-Non-financial performance indicators Yes.

-Dividend policy Yes.

-Details of whistle-blowing policy No. The Company has not adopted yet any formal policy on whistle blower.

-Biographical details (at least age, qualifications, date of first appointment, relevant experience, and any other directorships of listed companies) of directors/commissioners Yes.

-Training and/or continuing education programme attended by each director/commissioner No. The Compliance Officer of the Company meets with the directors and top-level management from time to time to evaluate compliance with the Corporation's Manual on Corporate Governance.
+of directors/commissioners Training and/or continuing education programme attended by each director/commissioner No. The Compliance Officer of the Company meets with the directors and top-level management from time to time to evaluate compliance with the Corporation's Manual on Corporate Governance.
 The Compliance Officer also coordinates with the Chairman and President to ensure full compliance with the adopted leading practices on corporate governance.
 The Compliance Officer furnishes the Board of Directors and top-level management with copies of new rules, regulations, circulars and orders of the Securities and Exchange Commission and the Philippine Stock Exchange to continuously update its Directors and top-level management with new requirements for compliance with leading practices on corporate governance.
 In addition, the Compliance Officer requires and encourages its Directors and top-level management to attend seminars on good corporate governance.
 Number of board of directors/commissioners meetings held during the year No. The Company, however, submits a Secretary's sworn certification on the number of board of directors meeting held during the year.
-The

-certification (SEC Form 17-C) is submitted on or before January 30 of the following year pursuant to the Revised Code of Corporate Governance, as prescribed by SEC Memorandum Circular No. 6, Series of 2009.
+The certification (SEC Form 17-C) is submitted on or before January 30 of the following year pursuant to the Revised Code of Corporate Governance, as prescribed by SEC Memorandum Circular No. 6, Series of 2009.
 Attendance details of each director/commissioner in respect of meetings held No. The Company, however, submits a Secretary's sworn certification on the attendance in Board meetings of each director held during the year.
 The certification (SEC Form 17-C) is submitted on or before January 30 of the following year pursuant to the Revised Code of Corporate Governance, as prescribed by SEC Memorandum Circular No. 6, Series of 2009.
 Details of remuneration of the CEO and each member of the board of directors/commissioners Yes.